 - port: 6000

 If the service.kubernetes.io/service-proxy-name label is defined the kube-proxy will ignore the service.
-A custom controller can watch services with the label set to it's own name, "kpng-example" in this example, and setup specialized load-balancing.
+A custom controller can watch services with the label set to its own name, "kpng-example" in this example, and setup specialized load-balancing.

 The service.kubernetes.io/service-proxy-name label is not new, but so far is has been quite hard to write a specialized proxier.